 What happens next

 Leaders of EU countries and the UK are expected to sign the deal at an extraordinary European Council meeting in Brussels on 25 November.
-Then the agreement will have to be approved by the UK parliament and the European parliament.
+Then the agreement will have to be approved by the UK and the EU parliaments.

 After that, the UK and EU countries have to adjust national laws to reflect what has been agreed.
 If approved, the deal is expected to be enforced on 30 March 2019.